 2. Base nap times on when your baby last woke up

 When you think of a “schedule,” you probably think of set times of the day, every day.
-After all, in an ideal world, babies would sleep and eat at the same times no matter what.
+After all, in an ideal world, babies would sleep and eat at the same time, no matter what.
 And you likely followed a schedule in the past, like eating lunch at noon or leaving work at 6pm.

-So it’s easy to assume that schedules are the same with babies.
+So, it’s easy to assume that schedules are the same with babies.

 Except they’re not exactly the predictable type.
-Some naps stretch for five hours, while others are a mere few minutes (or none at all).
+Some naps stretch for three hours, while others are a mere few minutes (or none at all).
 Sometimes they’re done eating in five minutes, while other times they can nurse for an hour.

-Trying to base their naps on set times like a 9am nap and a 12pm feeding isn’t realistic.
+Trying to base their naps on set times like a 9am nap and a 12pm feeding schedule isn’t realistic.

 Instead, base nap times on when your baby last woke up—and put him down to sleep no more than two hours later.